mit-quest/bridger/README.md

         gcpServiceAccountKeyfile: azure-pipelines-agent.json
       ```

-5. Make Sure the formatting of the service account key file is properly escaped.
+5. **Make Sure the formatting of the service account key file is properly escaped!!!**
    Within the azure-pipelines-agent.json file, modify the `"private_key"` value such that all
    occurrances of `\n` appear as `\\n`:
    e.g.